 Yes, London.
 You know: fish, chips, cup ‘o tea, bad food, worse weather, Mary Poppins… London! (movie quote) Noisy, vibrant and multicultural, London is one of the largest cities in the world with a population of 8 million people.
 It is a leading global city of culture, fashion, finance, politics and trade and remains one of the most visited city by international tourists in the world.
 The city contains many famous landmarks and getting around is easy.
 The famous London Underground, also known as the Tube, is one of the most extensive subway networks in the world.
+An overview of the top tourist attractions in London.

 Westminster Abbey is a large, mainly Gothic, church located just to the west of the Palace of Westminster.
 It is one of the most notable religious buildings in the United Kingdom and is the traditional place of coronation and burial site for English and, later, British monarchs.
 Most of the present building dates from 1245 to 1272 when Henry III decided to rebuild an old abbey in the Gothic style.
 The building was later significantly expanded: the Chapel of Henry VII was added between 1503 and 1512, while the two West Front Towers date from 1745.